Marlins vs. Red Sox Player Props Betting Odds

 |0

-Bet on player props for Justin Turner or other Red Sox players with BetMGM.
+Bet on player props for Alex Verdugo, Justin Turner or other Red Sox players with BetMGM.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.